jaxsonpd/poisson-solver/doc/report/report.typ

   ],
 ) <fig:caching-cmp>

 The performance differences in iteration schemes can be explained by examining the number of cache misses occurring during execution.
-If the CPU needs to access data that is not in the cache, this is a miss, and the CPU must then read this data from DRAM which is significantly slower. @tab:cache-data compares the L1 cache read and write miss rates for the same program using the best (z, y, x) and worst (x, z, y) performing iteration schemes respectively.
+If the CPU needs to access data that is not in the cache, this is a miss, and the CPU must then read this data from DRAM which is significantly slower. @tab:cache-data compares the L1 cache read and write miss rates for the same program using the best (k, j, i) and worst (i, k, j) performing iteration schemes respectively.
 The total number of memory accesses is equal, but the optimal iteration method has approximately five times fewer misses, indicating significantly improved cache utilisation hence the lower execution time.

 #figure(
   caption: [Memory access cost at various cache levels for the AMD Ryzen 6900HX.],